AtrCheema/SeqMetrics/paper/paper.md

 There are also some subject-specific libraries.
 These include NeuralHydrology [@Kratzert2022], hydroeval [@hydroeval2021] and HydroErr [@wade2018hydroerr], which address the needs of hydrology and water sciences.
-However, these resources lack more general set of metrics which the experts in these demoains often require.
+However, these resources lack more general set of metrics which the experts in these domains often require.
 Another limitation of these otherwise valuable libraries is their wide range of dependencies.
 For example torchmetrics depends upon Pytorch [@paszke2019pytorch] which itself upon several other libraries.
 This can lead to dependency conflicts due to version constraints complicating the maintenance